rmoralespp/flask_typed_routes/README.md

 - ⚠️ **Error Handling:** Clear and automatic responses for validation failures.
 - ✨ **Autocomplete:** Editor integration with comprehensive suggestions.
 - ⚙️ **Validation Modes:** Supports automatic validation for all routes and manual validation for specific routes using decorators.
+- 📖 **OpenApi Support:** Generate the API documentation using OpenAPI.

 ## Requirements